Shakespeare & Co.

 7:00 PM19:00

-Shakespeare & Co. is pleased to host a reading by celebrated poets Kevin Goodan and Keetje Kuipers on Tuesday, June 4, at 7:00 pm.
-Goodan will read from his new poetry collection In the Days That Followed (Alice James Books, May 2024) and Kuipers will read selections of her published work.
+Shakespeare & Co. is pleased to host a reading by acclaimed author Maxim Loskutoff on Wednesday, June 26, at 7:00 pm.
+Loskutoff will read from his new novel Old King (W.W.
+Norton & Company, June 2024).
 This event is free and open to the public.

 View Event →